Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 __

 ## Node Registry
-We make the simplifying assumption that, in order to make the network economical, traditional webservers will be required to perform basic computational and routing tasks for the network such as: providing app views, verifying intents, routing transactions, and indexing the network's participants.
+We make the simplifying assumption that, in order to make the network economical, traditional webservers will be required to perform basic computational and routing tasks for the network such as: providing app views, verifying `messages`, routing transactions, and indexing the network's participants.

-`Node Operators` are webservers that store data on behalf of `agent identifiers`, track the `Agent Registry` to know the `custody addresses` that relate to an `agent identifier`, and the `Signature Authority Registry` to find out which key pairs can sign intents on behalf of an agent.
+`Node Operators` are webservers that store data on behalf of `agent identifiers`, track the `Agent Registry` to know the `custody addresses` that relate to an `agent identifier`, and the `Signature Authority Registry` to find out which key pairs can sign `messages` on behalf of an agent.

 `Buyer Supporting Nodes` interface with `Provider Supporting Nodes` during a `Buyers` transaction lifecycle.
 These interactions are transport layer agnostic, POST-only,signed, server to server requests.